eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/other-sw-dev-roles.md

 	- Zendesk, SaaS products for customer communications, such as customer support and sales
 	- Jira, for issue tracking
 	- Asana, Web and mobile work management platform to help teams organize, track, and manage their work
++ Elasticsearch, Hadoop, Big Data experience is a plus